KimGarza/KimGarza/README.md

 I have experience in AWS, Azure, containerizing apps with Docker, CI/CD Pipelines and some networking.
 But I am gaining a more in-depth education on these topics for my own confidence in them as well as certifications!

-✨ In a couple months I start an online Cornell Univeristy certification course in Python.

 😄 My interests are video games, spend my time watching movies, a lot youtube and time with my family.
 Also apparently spreading myself as thin as the last scrapings of jam on a big piece of toast!
 I love outside adventures, I'm still a 90's kid after all, not everything needs to involve a screen!

 Tech statck: